How well is your Shopify email marketing campaign performing?

 Here are some suggestions to help you get your emails to go to the inbox:

 So, when you carry out your email marketing campaigns, keep these tips in your mind.
-This not only will enhance your open and click-through rates, but it will also convey good signals to email providers, ensuring that any future campaigns you send to your subscribers land in their inboxes.
+This not only will enhance your open and click-through rates, but it will also convey good signals to email providers, ensuring that any Shopify newsletter you send in the future to your subscribers land in their inboxes.

 The goal of a double opt-in is to screen out unsafe signups.
 In an ideal world, all unconfirmed email addresses would be spam traps, email bots, malicious signups, and individuals who aren’t interested in getting your emails will just unsubscribe or report them as spam.

 However, we should be aware that some interested customers never confirm their membership.
 Therefore, you have to keep it as low as possible.
 Various best practices can assist you in doing this.

 - Your signup confirmation page should be clear to take necessary action.